bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 **Note**: events `ok` and `cancel` are emitted by modal's built in **OK** and **Cancel** buttons respectively.
 These events will not be emitted, by default, if you have provided your own buttons in the `modal-footer` slot or have hidden the footer.
 In this case use the `hide` event to control cancelling of the modal close.
+Event `hide` is always emitted, even if `ok` and `cancel` are emitted.

 The `ok`, `cancel`, and `hide` event object containsseveral properties and methods: